alphagov/static/doc/slimmer_templates.md

 ## `wrapper` (deprecated)

-This is the standard template that all applications that install slimmer will get.
-It historically contained all the styles for GOV.UK.
+This template historically contained all the styles for GOV.UK.

 **You should not use this template**